| |

 when, it is worth recalling, labour was very cheap.

-that flank the west window and door of the tower appear
+niches that flank the west window and door of the

-to have their original statues in, albeit vandalised too
+tower appear to have their original statues in,

-much to be certain.
-It appears to be an Annunciation
+albeit too worn away to be certain.
+It appears to

-curiosity is that the large east window of the porch
+the large east window of the porch lights

-was an attempt to lighten what is a fairly dark interior.
+to lighten what is a fairly dark interior.
+Today,

 among frosted quarries, better than it sounds but